Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Results

-Both the $C_{s}$ and $C_{2v}$ point groups are Abelian.
-Consequently, at the Franck-Condon point, each electronic surface has a local minimum or maximum, but always a zero force~\cite{Domcke_Koppel:2004,Neville_Schuurman:2022}.
-In case of a local maximum, the surface typically displays a double-well shape.
-The nuclear wavepacket would first spread and then split to the local minima.
-The initial spread can be described by the TGA, but on a longer time scale the electronic coherence might be overestimated by neglecting the wavepacket-splitting effect.
-In contrast, the gradient along a totally symmetric mode can be non-zero, with potentially opposite signs on the two different surfaces, pushing the associated wavepackets in different directions and resulting in a quick vanishing of the electronic coherence.
+Since the $C_{s}$ point group is Abelian, all normal modes are nondegenerate.
+At the Franck-Condon point, each electronic surface has a zero gradient along each of the asymmetric (out-of-plane) $A^{\prime\prime}$ modes~\cite{Domcke_Koppel:2004,Neville_Schuurman:2022}, which results in a slow wavepacket motion and slow decoherence along these modes.
+In contrast, the gradients along symmetric (in-plane) $A^{\prime}$ modes can be non-zero, with potentially opposite signs on the two different surfaces, pushing the associated wavepackets in different directions and resulting in a quick suppression of the electronic coherence.
 However, this ``gradient directed" decoherence is not the only possible mechanism within the TGA.
 A decrease in the overlap of the wavepackets can also occur if their widths evolve differently, but our results suggest that this effect is negligible in the molecules analyzed here.